 H.R.
 Jauss’s “reception theory” from “Aesthetic Experience and Literary Hermeneutics” announced the aimlessness of aesthetic feeling and art’s aim at being its own development.
 Aesthetic experience is aimless and brings joy, and Frieze London Art Fair excels at this.
 However, despite this philosophical category, modern art is set up for sale, and the galleries design the marketing mix and use public relations tools to promote their artists.

 Part of the public relations is the news stories.
-Frieze London Fair 2018 stories included: women-only presentations, feminist conceptualists, Caty Wilke’s art (who will represent Britain at Venice Biennale 2019), performance art, and performance artist Alex Baczynsky-Jenkins winning the Frieze London Artist Award 2018.
+Frieze London Fair 2018 stories included: women-only presentations, feminist conceptualists, Caty Wilke’s art (who will represent Britain at Venice Biennale 2019), and performance artist Alex Baczynsky-Jenkins winning the Frieze London Artist Award 2018.

 White Cube gallery, well-known for promoting Young British Artists (YBAs) before, now shows Chinese artist Liu Wei, and Pace is showing Yiung Xiuzhen and Song Dong from China.